voltrue2/gracenode/README.md

 In order to use **gracenode**, you need to properly set it up in your application root file (The file that starts your application).

-## Create Bolierplate To Get Started
+## Create Boilerplate To Get Started

 To create a basic setup for your application, execute the following command from the root of your application directory: